Apple Inc. (AAPL)

 ±0.5% => ±$9/sh

 Why this level: This is AnalystScope's base-case growth assumption, not a guarantee.
-It sits below the latest normalized FY revenue pace (2025.0%), so the model does not extend current strength too far into the outer years.
+It sits below the latest FY model-base revenue pace (2025.0%), so the model does not extend current strength too far into the outer years.
 Current company context: Services mix and installed-base monetization continue to support cash generation quality.

 Terminal Growth